Serving-The-People/stp-docs/docs/introduction.md

 ---
 # What is Serving the People?

-Serving the People (STP) is an ecosystem building the future of creativity, collaboration, and communication.
-Guided by a network of creatives and technologists, STP aims to rebuild the infrastructure for cultural participation.
-By providing mentorship and support through our Foundation, STP seeks to bridge the digital with physical experiences.
+Serving the People (STP) is a network of creatives redefining cultural infrastructure by utilizing the internet and hosting meaningful IRL interactions.
+Since its formation in 2017, STP has launched digital activations and a platform that provides creators with audience and abundant opportunities for collaboration and support.

+# Immediate Goal: Accelerate our Growth

+STP aims to establish a global organization of forward-thinking leaders and innovators.
+Currently our network interacts in real-time through the STP Discord and derives value from thoughtful interactions such as  Crit Club a bi-weekly online discussion led by our artist community.
+Our goal is to scale these efforts and expand our community.

-# Seeds
+# How it Works
+Serving the People is made up of three components:

+**STP Creative, LLC**
+Houses all STP’s commercial initiatives including: brands, software, and more.

+**The STP Foundation**
+A 501(c)(3) non-profit that receives funds from STP Creative to support the arts and culture.

+**Seeds DAO**
+Determines where STP Foundation focuses its philanthropic efforts.

+**STP Creative, LLC.**
+STP Creative is a team made up of multidisciplinary artists and experienced technologists who collaborate on projects across software, brands, programming, and more.

+**Seeds DAO**
-[Seeds](docs/seeds.md) is a collection of 10,000 NFTs created by Serving the People’s founder artist [Lucien Smith](https://www.luciensmithstudio.com/).
-The primary purpose of Seeds is to support STP.
-Think of Seeds as STP’s membership and ID, each NFT is unique and unlocks access to the community.
-For more information visit the [Seeds Page](docs/seeds.md).
+[Seeds](docs/seeds.md) is a collection of 10,000 NFTs created by Serving the People’s founder and artist Lucien Smith.
+Each Seed provides an irrevocable membership to Seeds DAO.
+Seeds DAO is the governing body of The STP Foundation.
+Seed holders / DAO members vote on grant proposals submitted by artists and creators.
+Members of Seeds DAO are responsible for approving the allocation of resources related to proposals.
+The STP Foundation will defer to the consensus vote of Seeds DAO members on all future proposals.
+Each Seed represents one vote in the DAO.

+**The STP Foundation**
+The STP Foundation is a 501(c)(3) non-profit.
+The foundation receives a fixed percentage from all STP Creative revenue, including platform fees, sales, ticketing, NFTs, and more.
+The Foundation focuses on funding and producing artist run projects and initiatives that are proposed through Seeds DAO.
+Past projects launched by The STP Foundation include BFA Student Show, Film Screening, Crit Club, and more.

 # Discord

 The [STP Discord](https://discord.gg/A4bJ8cCwUP) is where our community comes together, with discussion channels for art, design, illustration, jobs, advise and much more.
 We even have our own 24/7 radio player curated by us, and reoccurring programing such as CRIT CLUB a live interactive gathering of bright creative individuals from all over the world.
 All you need to join is a [Seed NFT](docs/seeds.md).

-# Our Vision

-We believe creativity is at the center of everything we do and love.
-We know creators hold the key to a more promising future; It is our goal at STP to provide them with resources, support, and community.

-We are currently building **Platform,** a decentralized web app that seeks to create a rewarding online experience with well thought out tooling and support. **Platform** will provide generations of creators with the infrastructure needed to build a better world.

 ### Our Team